 The Financial Operations Division is comprised of six sections:

 All revenues collected by a State entity on behalf of the State must be deposited with the State Treasurer.
 Banking Operations maintains correspondent depository relationships with various North Carolina banks and savings institutions in order for State entities to have a convenient location to make their deposits.
-Relationships are maintained with six major banking institutions that have a statewide branch network (Wells Fargo, Bank of America, PNC, First Citizens, BB&T, and SunTrust), as well as more than 90 other bank accounts across the state.
+Relationships are maintained with five major banking institutions that have a statewide branch network (Wells Fargo, Bank of America, PNC, First Citizens, and Truist), as well as more than 90 other bank accounts across the state.
 State funds are deposited both at branch locations as well as electronically through Automated Clearing House (“ACH") and wires.
 Banking Operations reviews all incoming electronic payments and ensures that the funds are credited to the account of the agency expecting the funds.
 State entities disburse funds from their accounts maintained with the State Treasurer either electronically or by the issuance of warrants or checks.

 Additionally, Banking Operations is also responsible for activities of the Division's custodian bank, including securities delivery instructions, as well as collection of income and maturities.
 Banking Operations also performs the accounting and monitoring process for the Collateralization of Public Deposits program, which provides for the securing of funds deposited by the State and local units of government with financial institutions over and above what is provided by the FDIC.